TeemuKoivisto/prosemirror-react-typescript-example/README.md

 Originally the editors were served together with the React example-app, but since that is only acceptable for toy apps the editors are now run and compiled as individual libraries which the example-app imports.

+I also added a SSR example since I was dabbling with Next.js and wondered how well rich-text editors and SSR go together.
+Not without friction, I must say.

 ## How to install

 To run the example-app locally you should for each `atlassian`, `full` and `minimal` editor execute: